 El Portal is a Bird Sanctuary.
 The many trees provide a large canopy that the birds enjoy.
 Many exotic bird species have been sighted including the peacocks that may be seen on any given day.

 The Radar Memorial United Methodist Church is located on 87th Street and NE Second Avenue.
 It was formed in 1923.
 It is one of the oldest churches in Miami-Dade County.

 An Arch, known as: “the gate,” may have stood at 85th Street and NE Second Avenue.
 It was made out of wire and wood and had two Robin Hood type figures on each side.

-The oldest home in El Portal is truly a formidable site to behold.
+The oldest home in El Portal is truly a formidable sight to behold.
 It was moved from its original location off of Biscayne Boulevard in 1910.
-This house had several uses over the years from entertaining to acting once as a medical clinic back in the 1930’s.
+This house had several uses over the years from entertaining to acting once as a medical clinic back in the 1930s.

 Trailblazers in El Portal

 Clerow “Flip” Wilson was a well-known comedian and actor.
 Mr. Wilson became famous while serving in the United States Air Force.
 He was asked to tour military bases to cheer up other servicemen.
 His barrack mates gave him the nickname “Flip” stating that he was always “flipped out”.